HUB-ADHARSH/SQL-DATA-ANALYTICAL-PROJECT/README.md

 # SQL-DATA-ANALYTICAL-PROJECT
-SQL DATA ANALYTICS for productive and auditable worflow

----

 A modular SQL project designed to explore, analyze, and report on structured data using best practices in query design, performance tracking, and layered analysis.
 Each script builds upon the previous, forming a reproducible and auditable workflow.